Our Current House

 All of the rooms upstairs had old stained and threadbare carpet, so the master wasn’t feeling very masterful.

 So far we’ve painted the cream trim and doors white, and replaced the old carpeting with hardwoods that we laid right before we moved in along with painting the walls.
-We can’t wait to add some built-ins behind the bed to make those windows look centered and to hang some window treatments among a few other furniture/art related things.
+Then we hung some curtains and some art over the bed.
+We’d still like a better bench at the end of the bed and a proper set of end tables so we can use the dresser on another wall.
+Slowly, slowly.

 - The Master Sink Nook -